Back to Blog

 What to Include on Each Slide

-• Title slide: Your name, the role title, the company name, and the date.
+Title slide: Your name, the role title, the company name, and the date.
+Clean and professional.

-• Agenda slide: Three to four bullet points outlining your structure.
+Agenda slide: Three to four bullet points outlining your structure.
+One sentence each.

-• Bio slide (optional): One slide summarising your most relevant experience for this role only.
-Not a repeat of your CV - a single paragraph or three bullet points that directly connect your background to the challenge at hand.
+Bio slide (optional): One slide summarising your most relevant experience for this role only.
+This is not a repeat of your CV — it is a single paragraph or three bullet points that directly connect your background to the challenge at hand.
+Your professional summary is a good starting point for this.

-• Content slides: Vary the format - mix charts, bullet lists, and single key statements.
+Content slides: Vary the format — mix charts, bullet lists, and single key statements.
+A presentation that is nothing but text looks unprepared.
+Even a simple bar chart or timeline adds visual interest and shows structured thinking.

-• Recommendation slide: Your single clearest recommendation, stated plainly.
+Recommendation slide: Your single clearest recommendation, stated plainly.
+Interviewers remember the last thing they see.
+Make it specific.

-• Close slide: A brief summary statement and "Questions?" - that is all.
+Close slide: A brief summary statement and "Questions?" — that is all.
+Do not put a URL or contact details here.

 How to Prepare and Practise

-• Time yourself.
+Time yourself.
 Presentations almost always run long.
 If you have 10 minutes, aim to finish in eight.
+Leave two minutes for questions and transitions.
 Record yourself on your phone and play it back.
+It is uncomfortable but essential.

-• Practise the Q&A separately.
-Think through the hardest questions the panel could ask: "Why this approach over alternatives?", "What would you do if the data were different?", "What is the biggest risk in your plan?".
+Practise the Q&A separately.
+Think through the hardest questions the panel could ask.
+Common ones include: "Why this approach over alternatives?", "What would you do if the data were different?", "What is the biggest risk in your plan?".
+Prepare honest, direct answers.
+The guide on common job interview questions covers this in more depth.

-• Prepare a backup.
+Prepare a backup.
 Bring your slides on a USB drive, have them accessible on your phone, and email them to yourself.
 Technology failing before a presentation is common.
+Being the candidate who handles it calmly and carries on makes a strong impression.

 Delivering the Presentation

-• Stand if the room allows it.
+Stand if the room allows it.
 Standing gives you more presence and control over your body language.
+If the setup is a seated boardroom table, that is fine — but sit up straight and maintain eye contact with each person in the room, not just the most senior.

-• Speak to the room, not the screen.
+Speak to the room, not the screen.
+A common mistake is talking to your slides.
 Know your content well enough to face the audience throughout.

-• Pace yourself.
+Pace yourself.
 Nerves cause people to speak faster.
 Consciously slow down.
 Pause after key points.
+Silence is not empty — it gives the audience time to absorb what you said.

-• Handle interruptions professionally.
-If someone asks a question mid-presentation, answer it briefly and redirect: "Good question - I will cover that in more detail in a moment."
+Handle interruptions professionally.
+If someone asks a question mid-presentation, answer it briefly and redirect: "Good question — I will cover that in more detail in a moment."
+Do not show irritation.

-• Managing nerves: Preparation is the best antidote.
+Managing nerves: Preparation is the best antidote.
 By the time you present, you should have practised at least three to five full run-throughs.
+The physical symptoms of nervousness are normal and usually invisible to the audience.
+Focus on your content, not on how you feel.

 After the Presentation